devnw/atomizer/README.md

 To create an instance of Atomizer in your app you will need a Conductor ([def](docs/definitions.md#conductor)).
-Currently there is an AMQP conductor that was built for the creation of Atomizer which can be found at ([atomizer.io/amqp](https://github.com/devnw/amqp)), or you can create your own conductor by following the
+Currently there is an AMQP conductor that was built for Atomizer which can be found
+here: [AMQP](https://github.com/devnw/amqp), or you can create your own conductor by following the
 [Conductor creation instructions](#conductor-creation).